-The H-REIT Manager has general powers of management over the assets of H-REIT.
-The H-REIT Manager's main responsibility is to manage H-REIT's assets and liabilities for the benefit of the holders of H-REIT Units.
-The H-REIT Manager is responsible for formulating the business plans in relation to H-REIT's properties and in this regard, it works closely with the master lessees to implement H-REIT's strategies.
-In addition, the H-REIT Manager sets the strategic direction of H-REIT and gives recommendations to the H-REIT Trustee, DBS Trustee Limited, on the acquisition, divestment or enhancement of H-REIT's assets in accordance with its stated investment strategies.
+The H-REIT Manager has general powers of management over the assets of H-REIT and its main responsibility is to manage H-REIT's assets and liabilities for the benefit of the holders of H-REIT Units.
+The H-REIT Manager is responsible for formulating the business plans in relation to H-REIT's properties and in this regard, it works closely with the master lessees of H-REIT's properties to implement H-REIT's strategies.
+In addition, the H-REIT Manager sets the strategic direction of H-REIT and gives recommendations to the H-REIT Trustee on acquisitions, divestment or enhancement of H-REIT's assets in accordance with its stated investment strategies.

 Other roles and responsibilities of the H-REIT Manager include:

-- Managing, enhancing and maintaining Claymore Connect (previously Orchard Hotel Shopping Arcade) aimed at achieving high occupancy levels at a good yield.
+- Managing, enhancing and maintaining Claymore Connect aimed at achieving high occupancy levels at a good yield.

 - Using its best endeavours to ensure that the business of H-REIT is carried on and conducted in a proper and efficient manner and to conduct all transactions with or for H-REIT at arm's length and on normal commercial terms.

-- Ensuring that H-REIT complies with the relevant applicable laws and regulations, including the applicable provisions of the Securities and Futures Act, Chapter 289 of Singapore, the Listing Rules issued by Singapore Exchange Securities Trading Limited ("Listing Manual of SGX-ST"), the Code on Collective Investment Schemes (including the Property Funds Appendix), the conditions set out in the Capital Markets Services ("CMS") Licence for REIT Management issued by the Monetary Authority of Singapore ("MAS"), the H-REIT Trust Deed, the tax rulings issued by the Inland Revenue Authority of Singapore on the taxation of H-REIT and the holders of the Stapled Securities and all relevant contracts.
+- Ensuring that H-REIT complies with the relevant applicable laws and regulations, including the applicable provisions of the Securities and Futures Act 2001 ("SFA"), the Listing Rules issued by Singapore Exchange Securities Trading Limited ("Listing Manual of SGX-ST"), the Code on Collective Investment Schemes (including the Property Funds Appendix), the conditions set out in the Capital Markets Services ("CMS") Licence for REIT Management issued by the Monetary Authority of Singapore ("MAS"), the H-REIT Trust Deed, the tax rulings issued by the Inland Revenue Authority of Singapore on the taxation of H-REIT and the holders of the Stapled Securities and all relevant contracts.

 The H-REIT Manager holds a CMS licence issued by MAS to conduct real estate investment trust management activities as required under the licensing regime for real estate investment trust managers.
 In addition, employees of the H-REIT Manager who are engaged in investment management, asset management, financing, marketing and investor relations functions are holders of CMS representative licences.